hashbite/consent-manager/packages/docs/docs/new-structure.md

 * @todo add another guide on how to handle tracking in single page applications (or ones that use routers)
 * @todo we actually need to list the config options (COMPONENETS dir????)
 * @todo document helper functions (getForegroundColor, createIconComponentFromSimpleIconsSvgPath)
+* @todo double check that we dont have no more "cosntruction" sites

 * integrations
   * make more examples on how to track with certain integrations (for example matomo track events, page view and so on)